-The OMNR has not yet evaluated the presence of terrestrial or aquatic waterfowl stopover and staging areas at this Site, and is therefore unable to provide information about this natural feature in their Records Review.
+The OMNR has not yet evaluated the presence of terrestrial waterfowl stopover and staging areas on the Site, and is therefore unable to provide information about this feature in the Records Review.
 The OMNR has also indicated that a site investigation is required to gather more information about this feature.